 We can’t resist in front of a good paella!! @beatripolo

 Even if it is known as a typical dish in Spain, it initially comes from Valencia.
-This area has many rice fields set in the best conditions to cook this traditional dish.
+This area has many rice fields, so it has the best conditions to cook this traditional dish.
 The main ingredients are rice, chicken, vegetables and seafood.
 Moreover, a yellow saffron is added so it gets that beautiful and characteristic yellow colour.
-Very elaborated dish that you should try (particularly in Valencia).
+You must try it (particularly if you’re in Valencia).

 Where to get it?

 – La Riuá.
 Over 15 tradicional Valencian paellas and rices, plus the local meat and fish.
-Adress Carrer del Mar,27.
+Address Carrer del Mar,27.
 Average price €20 /€8 starter, €12 paella, €15 meat.

 A proper Salmojero in Seville 📷 @lessouriresdeceline